DS-100/fa17/resouces.md

 order: 3
 ---

-{% include JB/setup %}

 We will be posting all lecture materials on the course syllabus.
 In addition, they will also be listed in the following publicly visible [Google drive folder](https://drive.google.com/drive/folders/0Bze55lezLJhIM3BBRW0wc0lXQWs).

 Here is a collection of resources that will help you learn more about various concepts and skills covered in the class.
 Learning by reading is a key part of being a well rounded data scientist.
 We will not assign mandatory reading but instead encourage you to look at these _and other_ materials.
 If you find something helpful, post it on Piazza, and consider contributing it to the course website.

 You can send us changes to the course website by [forking](https://help.github.com/articles/fork-a-repo/) and sending a [pull request](https://help.github.com/articles/about-pull-requests/) to the [course website github repository](https://github.com/DS-100/fa17).
 You will then become part of the history of the DS100 class at Berkeley.